Opportunity rover scores a planetary hole-in-one by landing in a small crater that could produce big scientific discoveries

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "The Opportunity Rover Has Its Eye on Martian Bedrock".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "The Opportunity Rover Has Its Eye on Martian Bedrock".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.